Our Team

 Debbie combines her wealth of state government and nonprofit experience and her expertise in strategic planning and communications to deliver results for TWENTYTWENTY clients.
 From public engagement to managing issue-based campaigns, she serves as a one-stop-shop, streamlining and coordinating all the moving parts in shaping public policy through the legislative, regulatory, and stakeholder process.

-Debbie currently serves her community as the Mayor of Glen Ridge Borough.
-She currently serves on the board of the Hudson River Foundation and previously served as chair of the New Jersey League of Conservation Voters.
+Debbie currently serves her community as the Mayor of Glen Ridge Borough, having previously served two terms on Borough Council.
+She is also on the board of the Hudson River Foundation and previously served as chair of the New Jersey League of Conservation Voters.
 As Baykeeper and executive director of the NY/NJ Baykeeper, Debbie developed legal and environmental policies and programs to protect the NY/NJ Harbor Estuary.

 In her role as co-chair of the Passaic River Superfund Community Advisory Group (GAG), Debbie received recognition from the Ironbound Community Corporation in Newark and the US Environmental Protection Agency.
 Debbie graduated from the University of Michigan and Vermont Law School.
 She holds a certification from the International Association for Public Participation, and has made numerous public speaking and media appearances.